-Staff met with their respective Commissions in February 2019.
-Both Commissions favored maintaining limited retention fisheries for white sturgeon in 2019, similar to opportunities provided in 2017 and 2018.
-Based on updated population information and a conservative harvest rate of 3.8% on the 44-50 inch segment of the sturgeon population, the states established guidelines of 2,960 and 1,230 white sturgeon for 2019 recreational fisheries in the estuary and above Wauna, respectively.
+Staff met with their respective Commissions in February 2020 to provide a status update on the lower Columbia River sturgeon population.
+While legal abundance had declined about 19% since 2017, other status indicators (i.e. adult abundance and proportion of juveniles) improved or remained steady.
+Both Commissions favored maintaining limited retention fisheries for white sturgeon in 2020, similar to opportunities provided in 2017-2019.
+Based on the updated population information and a conservative harvest rate of 4.0% on the 44-50 inch segment of the sturgeon population, the states established guidelines of 2,750 and 1,140 white sturgeon for 2020 recreational fisheries in the estuary and above Wauna, respectively.